otto-de/api-guidelines/guidelines/020_guidelines/030_http/5010_may-use-etag-header-for-caching-resources.md

 # use `ETag` header for caching resources

-> TODO: [REVIEW] Issue #57

-Using the `ETag` header in combination with the `If-None-Match` header is a powerful tool for caching resources.
+Using the `ETag` response header in combination with the `If-None-Match` request header is a powerful tool for caching resources.
 This approach offers a solution where other caching headers (e.g. `Cache-Control` or `Expires`) hint at a _stale_ resource on the client side.

 :::warning
-When implementing ETags for caching "[[MAY] use `ETag` together with `If-Match`/`If-None-Match` header for concurrency control](./guidelines/030_http/5030_may-use-etag-together-with-if-match-if-none-match-header-for-concurrrency-control.md)" also applies, see below "pitfalls".
+When implementing `ETag` for caching, also "[[SHOULD] use `ETag` together with `If-Match`/`If-None-Match` header for concurrency control](./guidelines/030_http/5020_should-use-etag-together-with-if-match-if-none-match-header-for-concurrrency-control.md)" applies, see below "pitfalls".
 :::

 ```sh